 Joining Pilates Classes

-Before starting Equipment Pilates Classes your Pilates Instructor will conduct a full body assessment.
+Before starting Pilates Classes your Pilates Instructor will conduct a full body assessment.
 During this assessment your Pilates Instructor will gather information about your medical history including any recent or past injuries, your current level of exercise and your goals.

 Your Pilates Instructor will then take you through the basic movements on the reformer and trapeze table in a one-on-one session.
 Once you are comfortable with these basic movements and safe using the equipment you are welcome to join any of our Equipment Pilates, Mat Pilates Classes and Slow Stretch Classes.